Parked car insurance is a great cost-saving option. Compare rates today!

 If someone does hit your vehicle but they have insurance, you would file a claim under their liability property damage coverage.

 At the end of the day, car insurance for a parked car will involve calling your insurance company and seeing if they offer this coverage.
+Many companies require that your car is in storage for a minimum of 30 days to qualify for parked car insurance.
 Still, here is a simplified step-by-step process for getting car insurance on a parked vehicle.

 If you’re looking for more information on auto insurance for an active or parked car, see our related articles below: